allenc125789/TCCR-OBS-ScreenDeck/README.md

 I took it a few steps up, and scripted my own OBS control panel!
 This script has 2 main benefits:

 - A custom UI with the ability to control multiple sources, scenes, and effects more consistently and efficiently than the standard OBS scene/source layout.
-- Very easy control for someone new to OBS or doesn't know my specific scene setup
+- Very easy to control for someone new to OBS or doesn't know my specific scene setup

-- Makes it very easy for other's in the group that are new to OBS, or don't know how to work my specific OBS scene setup, to control the livestream.

 Dependancies:
 + obsws (https://pypi.org/project/obsws-python/)